silviot/redmine-buildout/README.rst

 A `buildout <http://www.buildout.org/>`_ configuration to deploy `redmine <http://www.redmine.org/>`_ project management.

 To configure the database edit the top of the file buildout.cfg.
+You'll need to create the database too.
+The default is a postgresql database named redmine.

 So far you can configure the ``production-database`` name, the ``database-adapter`` and the ``http-server-port``.